HotPatcher: A open source UE resource hot patching tool

 2021.12.14 Update v72

-• Fixed the exception when enabling share shader code during Cook on Mac.
+• Fixed abnormal behavior when sharing shader code during cooking on Mac.

 • Fixed compilation errors on Mac.

-• Optimized Shader collection process to ensure Shader collection is closed only after Cooking is complete.
+• Optimized shader collection process, ensuring that shader collection is closed only after cooking is completed.

-• Deprecated options bIncludeAssetRegistry / bIncludeGlobalShaderCache / bIncludeShaderBytecode, with better alternative implementations.
-See UE Hot Update: Shader Update Strategy.
+• Deprecated options bIncludeAssetRegistry/bIncludeGlobalShaderCache/bIncludeShaderBytecode, which have better alternative implementations.
+For more details, refer to UE Hot Update: Shader Update Strategy

 2021.11.21 Update v71

-• Supported ZenLoader serialization mechanism from the ue5-main branch.
+• Supported the ZenLoader serialization mechanism in the ue5-main branch.

-• Right-click menu’s Cook and Pak Action supports PackageContext.
+• The Cook and Pak Action in the right-click menu now supports PackageContext.

-• Fixed the issue of right-click menu execution failing in UE5.
+• Fixed the issue of executing the right-click menu in UE5 failing.

-• The plugin configuration provides a complete PatchSettings template.
+• Plugin configurations provide a complete PatchSettings template.

-• Supported Binaries Patch using keys from project settings for unpacking.
+• Supported unpacking binaries Patch using keys from project settings.

 • Optimized code.